orbat-mapper/orbat-mapper/docs/guide/storage.md

 ::: warning
 Please note that your browser's storage is not a backup solution.
 If you clear your browser's storage, all your scenarios will be lost.
 The browser may also clear the storage automatically if it runs out of space.

-You should therefore regularly download your scenarios to your computer for backup.
+**You should regularly download your scenarios to your computer for backup**.

 :::